lamhq/tech-notes/pages/devops/aws/security/5-threat-detection/1-cloudtrail.md

 - The request parameters
 - The response elements returned by the service

 ## Use cases

-- After-the-fact incident investigation.
+- Incident investigation.
 CloudTrail logs can be used to investigate unexpected events in your AWS environment
-- Near real-time intrusion detection.
+- Intrusion detection (near real-time).
 By integrating CloudTrail with Lambda functions, you can create a customizable intrusion detection system
 - Industry and regulatory compliance